Thacholi Ambu: Reception

-Kousigan of Kalki wrote Kerala civilisation, tradition, hairstyling, costumes, palace, choreography, mode of war have been depicted realistically.
-Despite appearing only for few scenes, Sivaji Ganesan delivered a memorable performance.
+Kousigan of Kalki wrote the Kerala civilisation, tradition, hairstyling, costumes, palace, choreography, mode of war have been depicted realistically, adding that despite appearing only for a few scenes, Sivaji Ganesan delivered a memorable performance.
 The film performed well at the box office.
 Made on a cost of ₹30 lakh (₹3 million), the film grossed more than ₹1 crore (₹10 million).